Helpico/Helpico/README.md

 By combining your institution's deep scientific expertise with our proven, on-the-ground technological platform, we can generate world-class research and create a tangible, scalable solution to a critical global problem.

-## An Invitation to Partner under a Small-scale Project
+## An Invitation to Partner Small-scale

 We also seek a **Lead Cultural or Philanthropic Partner** to help scale this vital mission.
 This is more than a project; it is an investment in a new, Ukrainian-born methodology with the potential to **redefine how the world supports children's education in crisis.** By combining your institution's leadership with our on-the-ground innovation, we can create a lasting, positive impact for millions.